 Regardless of any opinion on the story, this is an extremely creative approach to story telling–especially when done for the audio version.
 Just as there are numerous characters and quotes from even more sources than characters, each is individually voiced.
 A quote is read by one one performer, it’s attribution by another.
 This makes for an extremely engaging performance out of something that could have been very awkward.

 Saunders writing is well deserving of its many accolades.
-The story is vivid to the point of the reader becoming effortlessly emersed in the world of the book.
+The story is vivid to the point of the reader becoming effortlessly immersed in the world of the book.
 The portrayal of Lincoln’s visit to Willie, of removing his coffin from the tomb and opening it, nearly put me in tears.
 It was so vividly and emotionally told.
 The recounting, though occasionally disturbing (and rightfully so in this case) of the lives of slaves and the vehemence of hatred of some of the Southerners really brought the era and war to life.
-It made me have an even great distaste in my mouth and ache in my heart for each Confederate flag I see in the course of a day out where I live.
+It made me have an even greater distaste in my mouth and ache in my heart for each Confederate flag I see in the course of a day out where I live.
 It was unsettling–as it should be.

 The creativity of the storytelling and the masterful use of language on the whole will earn this book a few major awards, I am sure.